-The Downtown Campus of the OU Medical System in Oklahoma City is comprised of two hospitals: OU Medical Center and The Children's Hospital at OU Medical Center.
-The Children's Hospital at OU Medical Center is a 314-bed teaching hospital with an 92-bed Neonatal ICU and 25-bed Pediatric ICU.
+The Downtown Campus of OU Health in Oklahoma City is comprised of two hospitals: Oklahoma Children’s Hospital at OU Health and University of Oklahoma Medical Center.
+Oklahoma Children’s Hospital at OU Health is a 314-bed teaching hospital with a 93-bed Neonatal ICU, a 34-bed Medical ICU, and a 24-bed Cardiovascular ICU (CICU).
 It is the only comprehensive children's hospital in the state of Oklahoma.

 - Orientation (if applicable)—1 month